This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 Freezer

-This dish can be prepared and fully cooked then cooled and portioned, then stored in an airtight container for up to 3 months in the freezer.
+This dish can be prepared and fully cooked then cooled and portioned into airtight containers.
+Store in the freezer for up to 3 months.
 I recommend using glass containers with a lid for the ease of re-heating.

 To reheat from frozen, remove lid and cover with a paper towel then heat for 2 minutes.
 Stir then heat for an additional 2-3 minute or until heated through.